Security, Automation, Agility and Other Takeaways from A10 Connect

 And today’s consumption models ensure that you only pay for what you use.
 It is up to IT departments to determine their own mix of hybrid deployments to address scalability and capacity planning challenges and to accommodate current and future business needs.

-App Security is Still a Concern
+Application Security is Still a Concern

 Meanwhile, the threat of attacks hidden in encrypted traffic show no signs of slowing.
-Roughly 70 percent of all network traffic is encrypted, creating a blind spot in perimeter security, but organizations that rely on firewalls and other point security products to perform decryption suffer performance degradation and can only decrypt for themselves, leaving the rest of the security stack blind.
-A dedicated decryption solution that decrypts once and enables all security devices to inspect traffic is more cost-effective while not forcing your security stack to pay the performance tax.
+Roughly 70 percent of all network traffic is encrypted, creating a blind spot in perimeter security, but organizations that rely on firewalls and other point security products to perform SSL decryption and inspection suffer performance degradation and can only decrypt for themselves, leaving the rest of the security stack blind.
+A dedicated decryption solution that decrypts once and enables all security devices to inspect SSL/TLS traffic is more cost-effective while not forcing your security stack to pay the performance tax.

 Those are just some of the takeaways we heard from the experts at A10 Connect Texas and A10 Connect Maryland last week.
 What were your key learnings?
 Let us know in the comments below.